Aljgutier/aljgutier.github.io/posts/AIBI Analytics/20220205_salesbi_and_architecture.md

 # BI Dashboard

 Designing a BI reporting dashboard requires a combination of business domain knowledge and technical expertise.
 This dashboard was designed to provide sales insights targeted to a retail store manager/owner.
-The dashboard is influenced by the following Power BI tutorial, [Comparative Analysis Dashboard in Power BI](https://www.youtube.com/watch?v=X7DsnK5bD-0) [6].
+An excellent tutorial for developing such a Power BI tutorial is found at the following link [Comparative Analysis Dashboard in Power BI](https://www.youtube.com/watch?v=X7DsnK5bD-0) [6].
 The tutorial is an excellent introduction to Power BI and provides instructions for how to build a report similar to the one displayed above.

 In the BI Visualizations overview below, each visual is described with corresponding business insights.
 Static screenshots are displayed in the supporting figures.
 These figures are reproducible in the live dashboard above (Figure 1).
 Next, for the benefit of the data professional, an overview of the BI Data Model is presented.